VikashChoudhary-04/ScopeForgeX/README.md

 - ScopeForgeX is the orchestration layer responsible for coordinating multiple assessment stages.

-- Current responsibilities include:

-    - Workflow orchestration
-    - Target classification
-    - Stage management
-    - Tool registration
-    - Profile execution
-    - Artifact organization
-    - Connected FAST workflow
-    - Prepared-command generation
-    - Markdown reporting
-    - Last-run metadata persistence

-- Subhunt is therefore one component within the larger ScopeForgeX ecosystem rather than a replacement for it.
+- Subhunt is one component within the larger ScopeForgeX ecosystem rather than a replacement for it.

 ---

 ## Portfolio Engineering Focus

 - ScopeForgeX demonstrates software engineering concepts that extend beyond simply executing security tools.

-- Current architectural concepts include:

-    - Stage-based workflow orchestration
-    - Modular tool registry
-    - Profile-driven execution
-    - Shared workflow context
-    - Target-aware routing
-    - Producer-to-consumer artifact flow
-    - Normalized intermediate artifacts
-    - Structured output organization
-    - Analyst-assisted automation
-    - Dependency validation
-    - Modular reporting
-    - Persistent workflow metadata

 - A deliberate design goal of the project is to document implementation status honestly rather than presenting planned functionality as completed features.